opensafely-core/cohort-extractor/DEVELOPERS.md

 * Directly in your usual development environent.
 For example, if you have Stata installed locally, just open `model.do` and run as normal
 * Via the runner tool:
-   * Select the `run` option and tell it where your Stata application is
+   * Select the `run` option and tell it where your Stata application is; or
    * Leave the Stata location blank, and the tool will attempt to use Docker to run the model

 For the last option, you will need to provide docker with credentials